Verona is one of the famous places in Italy because of the classic play of Romeo and Juliet.

 It was an afternoon filled with excitement as my friends, and I walked on the cobbled streets of Verona.
 We were welcomed by the towering wall and beautiful architecture that surrounds the old part of the city.
 The streets were filled with tourists and locals as they gathered around the market in the middle of the square near the Roman Theatre (Teatro Romano).
 The hot and humid Italian summer was totally at its peak.

-Our primary goal was to find the famous Casa Di Guilietta (House of Juliet) and see the balcony.
+Our primary goal was to find the famous Casa Di Giulietta Verona (House of Juliet) and see the balcony.

-This is one of the famous points of interest in Verona.
+This is one of the famous Verona Italy points of interest.
 It didn’t take us very long to find the way; the place was heaving with people, we almost lost each other in the throng of people.
 At the end of the narrow cobbled high street, we found the Piazza Delle Erbe.

 We were greeted by a loud bang, by luck we had stumbled upon a medieval gun salute re-enactment.
 They were speaking in Italian, so sadly we couldn’t comprehend the whole gist of their performance.